 [00:09:13].440] – Pete Maldonado

 So it’s huge.
-So basically what we need to be able to do is make sure that every single employe on this team is able to work independently.
+So basically what we need to be able to do is make sure that every single employee on this team can work independently.
 But then also collaborating with the rest of the team.
-So there needs to be a lot of cross-functional collaboration and in at the same time every single one of these employees needs to be innovating.
+So there needs to be a lot of cross-functional collaboration and at the same time, every single one of these employees needs to be innovating.
 They need to be thinking outside the box.
 They need to be taking calculated risks you know.
 And we as leaders Rashid and I and some of the other leadership team we need to be you know encouraging that.
-And so it’s it’s investing in it you know putting your money where your mouth is and encouraging people to have really to take risks and to push things forward.
+And so it’s investing in it you know putting your money where your mouth is and encouraging people to have really to take risks and to push things forward.

 [00:10:04].980] – Pete Maldonado

-Otherwise you know if we’re not doing that there’s there’s no way for us to scale with the size of team that we have right now.
+Otherwise, you know if we’re not doing that there’s no way for us to scale with the size of the team that we have right now.
 If we’re sitting there having a handhold and micromanage we’re not going to get anywhere.
 Right.
-So for us it’s a big deal.
+So for us, it’s a big deal.

 [00:10:18].750] – Gene Hammett

-When I talk to companies that have these kind of values usually they have them pretty well documented.
-Have you taken the time to document the values of the company.
+When I talk to companies that have this kind of values usually they have them pretty well documented.
+Have you taken the time to document the values of the company?

 [00:10:29].250] – Pete Maldonado